-Information literacy instruction sessions can be taught in the library instruction room (25-206A), in Bldg.
+Information literacy instruction sessions can be taught in Zoom, in the library instruction room (25-206A), in Bldg.
 30 (if a room is available), or in your classroom.
-Regardless of location, the Reference Department is able to offer only one class at a time, due to availability of staffing.
+Regardless of location, the Reference Department may only be able to offer one class at a time, due to availability of staffing.

 Not doing research but need computers?

-If you would like to reserve a computer-equipped classroom and your students are not doing research, please contact Deborah Lynn Wiley (firstname.lastname@example.org) in the Information Technology Services Department.
+Academic year 2021-2022: If you would like to reserve a computer-equipped classroom and your students are not doing research, please contact Kili Cambra (firstname.lastname@example.org).

 So that we may meet the numerous, and sometimes conflicting, demands for the library instruction room, we have established the following priorities for scheduling.

-First priority - formal instruction sessions: The instruction room may be reserved for a single class or a short series of classes taught by a librarian or a librarian in collaboration with a course instructor.
+First priority - formal instruction sessions: The instruction room (25-206A) may be reserved for a single class or a short series of classes taught by a librarian (or a librarian in collaboration with a course instructor).

 Second priority - follow-up lab sessions: The instruction room may be reserved for classes doing research using print and electronic resources as follow-up to a previous formal instruction session as described above.